Master in History

 The Masters program in History trains professionals with a background in humanities (such as law, philosophy, literature), social sciences or other disciplines to develop applied research projects in History.
 The program offers three tracks: Social and Economic History, Political History and Cultural History, of which students are asked to choose at the end of the first semester.

-- Academic Staff: Dr. Juan Cáceres, Dr. Paulo Donoso, Dr. Ricardo Iglesias, Dra.
+Dr. Juan Cáceres, Dr. Paulo Donoso, Dr. Ricardo Iglesias, Dra.
 Virginia Iommi, Dr. Claudio Llanos, Dr. José Marín, Dra.
-María Ximena Urbina, Dr. Jaime Vito.
+María Ximena Urbina, Dr. Jaime Vito, Dra.
+Amparo Fontaine.

-Dra.
-Aude Argose, Dr. Ulises Cárcamo, Dr. Baldomero Estrada, Dr. José Alberto Morais, Mg.
-Mauricio Molina, Dr. Salvador Rubio, Mg, Muriel Paulinyi.
+Dr. Ulises Cárcamo, Dr. Baldomero Estrada, Mg.
+Mauricio Molina, Dr. Salvador Rubio, Mg, Muriel Paulinyi, Dr. David Aceituno, Dra.
+Maria Fernanda Lanfranco.

 Class Hours: Monday and Tuesday, 5:20-8:30 pm.